mrd0x/secblog/src/pages/phishing-with-google-domain/index.md

 featuredImage: './logo.png'
 ---

-A quick and easy way to get your domain past any email spam filter by hiding behind Google's domain.<!-- end -->
+A quick and easy way to bypass link analyzers by hiding behind Google's domain.<!-- end -->

 # Introduction